Onlinewerkrooster/owr-public-doc/OwrApiEmployees.md

 ## Employee API

-Employee API is intended to be able to retrieve employee info from the Onlinewerkrooster.be application.
+Employee API is intended to be able to retrieve/create employee info from the Onlinewerkrooster.be application.

 ### Endpoint